-Think You Need Strict Accountability?
+Do You Really Need Accountability?

 Some people new to ADHD coaching come to me hoping that I can be a taskmaster for them, holding them strictly accountable in order to ensure they make progress towards their goals.